cyanzhong/docs.taio.app/docs/terms.md

 ## Terms of Service

 Thanks for using Taio, your support directly sustains the development.
-Taio has no venture capital or corporation backing it, we are trying to bring the best experience to users as a really small indie team:
+Taio has no venture capital or corporation backing it, we are trying to bring the best experience to users as a really small indie team.

 **Pricing**